flyingsparx/CMT111/Sessions/3. Semantics/code/cheep_utils docs.md

 Adds a new instantiated `Cheep` object to the engine.

-Throws an exception if a cheep with the same ID already exists.
+Throws an `Exception` if a cheep with the same ID already exists.

 ##### `Cheep get_cheep_by_id(id)`